smopen/sigcpp/_posts/2020-06-20-what-the-actual-const.md

 `const` qualification correctly to maximize safety.
 <!--more-->

+{% include start-aside.html kind="info" %}

-**Note:** All examples in this post are verified in both C++98 and C++17 using GCC 10.1.
+All examples in this post are verified in both C++98 and C++17 using GCC 10.1.
 The examples are also verified in C++17 using Visual Studio 2019 Version 16.5.5.

+{% include end-aside.html %}

 {% include bookmark.html id="1" %}